When can I apply for a training contract?

 TOP TIP: When completing the additional questions section we want to see that you understand what makes Burges Salmon different.
 Avoid copying and pasting content from other application forms, or writing an answer that could apply to any commercial law firm.
 Try to think about the features that make us stand out.
 Attending an event (online or in person) will really help enhance your understanding of the firm.

-You can find further advice on application forms on the trainee blog.
+You can find further advice on application forms on the trainee blog

-Step 3: Assessment centre
+Step 2: Assessment centre

 Those who are successful at this stage will be invited to attend an assessment centre.

-All of our assessment centres take place in person only at our Bristol office for Bristol training contracts.
+All our assessment centres take place in person only at our Bristol office for Bristol training contracts.

 Assessment centre dates:

-• For our Winter vacation scheme: 13 & 17 November 2023
+• For our Bristol winter vacation scheme: 11 & 13 November 2024

-• For our Spring & summer schemes: 5, 7, 9 12 &14 February 2024
+• For our Bristol spring & summer schemes: 3, 5, 7, 10 & 12 February 2025

 Direct training contract process:

-• First Stage (Assessment Centre): 23 & 25 July 2024
+• First Stage (Assessment Centre): 21 & 23 July 2025

-• Second Stage (Training Contract interviews): 5 - 9 August 2024
+• Second Stage (Training Contract interviews): 7 August 2025 (TBC)

 Our assessment centres normally run from around 9.30am in the morning to 5pm in the afternoon.
 Although we do assess your performance throughout the day, we intend for these days to be a two-way process as they will provide you with a great opportunity to find out more about us and to meet our people.